 east (right) a few miles to Buck Peak.

-Here the trail turns north descends about a mile into Davis
+Here the trail turns north and descends about a mile into Davis

 Basin.
-In the next few miles, the trail ascends the
+After Davis Basin the trail ascends the

 spine of Oxford